-We regularly collect data and use information about our performance to help us continuously improve the education and services we provide.
+We collect data and information about our performance to help us continuously improve the education and services at Notre Dame.

 National Survey of Student Engagement (NSSE)

 Information summary: The survey is designed to obtain information from scores of colleges and universities nationwide about student participation in programs and activities that institutions provide for their learning and personal development.
 The information gathered is used to promote student engagement in inside and outside the classroom activities, inform accountability and accreditation, and facilitate national and sector benchmarking.

 Information summary: The CLA is a national benchmarking learning outcome assessment tool that offers an authentic approach to assessment and improvement of teaching and learning in higher education.